MicroControleurMonde/ESP32-C6_RNG/README.md

 A Micro-python library which provides an interface to generate a random number using the ESP32-C6's hardware RNG.

-The code uses several hardware devices of the MCU to generate random noise values using additional entropy sources.
+- The code uses several hardware devices of the MCU to generate random noise values using additional entropy sources.
 The SAR ADC and Wi-Fi are exploited to provide quality inputs to the hardware random number generator integrated into the ESP32-C6.

+- The flash indicates ESP32-C6FH4 chip revision v0.1
+- Quad Flat No-lead 32 pins (QFN32)

   - Library :
   - Library test:
   - Example:

 **Source**: *`ESP32-S3 Technical Reference Manual V. 1.6 - Chapter 26 Random Number Generator (RNG) - Pages 705/706`*